Veeramae Vaagai Soodum: Plot

 In Chennai, Purusothaman "Porus", an aspiring police trainee, aims to become an IPS officer.
-He hails from a middle-class family consisting of his father Constable Ponnuswamy, mother Kanchana, and sister Dwaraka.
+He hails from a middle-class family consisting of his father Constable Ponnuswamy, mother, Kanchana, and sister, Dwaraka.

-Meanwhile, Parishuddam, a social activist, organizes a protest against a factory in Karaikudi District owned by an influential business magnate named Nedunchezhiyan.
-The factory waste was responsible for destroying a prosperous village.
+Meanwhile, Parishuddam, a social activist, organises a protest against a factory in Karaikudi District owned by an influential business magnate named Nedunchezhiyan.
+The factory waste destroyed a prosperous village.
 Guna is the brother of a local don named Selvam, who eve-teases Dwaraka.
 Guna threatens Dwaraka again, and Porus takes him to Selvam's house.
 Selvam slaps Guna and reprimands him.
 Faizal, Dwaraka's friend, confesses his love for Dwaraka to Porus.

-In a parallel story, Elanchezhiyan alias Ela, a classmate of Dwaraka and Nedunchezhiyan's younger brother, threatens a girl named Divya.
+In a parallel story, Elanchezhiyan alias Ela, Nedunchezhiyan's younger brother and a classmate of Dwaraka, threatens a girl named Divya.
 Divya and Dwaraka both try to commit suicide at their respective houses.
-Selvam tries to compromise with Porus's family, while Nedunchezhiyan also talks with Parishuddam and attempts to bribe him with money.
+Selvam tries to compromise with Porus's family, while Nedunchezhiyan also talks to Parishuddam and attempts to bribe him.
 Ela's father also talks to Divya and her father.
 Simultaneously, Parishuddam insults Nedunchezhiyan, Dwaraka humiliates Guna, and Divya humiliates Ela.
 Ela plans to kidnap Divya, while Guna plans to abduct Dwaraka.
 Nedunchezhiyan plans to kidnap Parishuddam.
-Ela accidentally kidnaps Dwaraka while she is visiting the medical store.
-Ravi and his gang kidnap Parishuddam and take him to Nedunchezhiyan's factory.
+Ela accidentally kidnaps Dwaraka while she is visiting the medical store, while Ravi and his gang kidnap Parishuddam and take him to Nedunchezhiyan's factory.

 Meanwhile, Dwaraka escapes from Ela, where she witnesses Nedunchezhiyan and his gang beheading Parishuddam.
 Nedunchezhiyan and his associates try to capture Dwaraka.
 While hiding, Dwaraka tries to call her father, but to no avail.
 She cleverly records and sends a voice message to Faizal, detailing Nedunchezhiyan's involvement in Parishuddam's death.
 Nedunchezhiyan captures and kills Dwaraka.
 After searching for Dwaraka with Porus, Faizal arrives home and listens to the voice message, but Nedunchezhiyan's men kill him.